suchmememanyskill/OpenCentauri/docs/machine/mainboard.md

 ## Bed

 The bed is its own Klipper MCU with an accelerometer and some pressure sensors.
 The heating is not controlled by the MCU, but via a seperate AC board.

+## Screen

+Unknown.
+Please contribute if you know what type of connector/interface the screen is.